About Cadbury Creme Filled Donuts

 For The Baked Yeast Donuts

-- In the bowl of a tabletop mixer (or large bowl + a hand mixer), add milk, 2 tablespoons of all-purpose flour, 2 tablespoons granulated sugar, and the yeast.
+Using a stand mixer (or hand mixer + large bowl), add milk, 2 tablespoons of all-purpose flour, 2 tablespoons granulated sugar, and the yeast.
 Give it a quick stir and allow yeast to bloom for 5-8 minutes.
 If yeast bloom was successful, mixture should look puffy or at least thicker with a light tan color.
 If mixture looks unchanged and most of the yeast granules are still visible, the yeast may be dead.
 If so, you'll need to try to bloom the yeast again with fresh ingredients.

-- Preheat oven to 400 degrees F. Bake donuts for 10-13 minutes or until the tops just begin to turn golden.
+Preheat oven to 400 F. Bake donuts for 10-13 minutes or until the tops just begin to turn golden.
 Keep a close eye on donuts so bottoms don't burn.
-Remove donuts from oven and immediately transfer to a wire rack to cool completely.
+Remove donuts from oven and immediately transfer to a wire cooling rack to cool completely.

 For the Chocolate Ganache